ft-13/Picture-Frame-with-ESP32-and-Camera/README.md

 - take picture and send to display and µSD card: 300mA for 8s
 - load picture from µSD card and send to display: 250mA for 5s

-We need to know the average current consumption:
+We need to know the average current consumption
 Iavg = (300mA * 8s + 250mA * 5s * 2 + 2mA * 3582s) / 3600s = 2.73mA
+to calculate how long the powerbank last
 days = 26800mAh / Iavg / 24h = 409 days (1.1 years).